Previous Conference League: semifinal matches, when they are and where to see them

 How can you watch the game in Spain?

-West Ham vs AZ Alkmaar will be played at the London Stadium, in London.
+West Ham vs AZ Alkmaar will be played at the AFAS Stadium, London.
 The game can be followed through Movistar Champions League 3.

 How have West Ham got here?